ecsx-framework/ECSx/guides/tutorial/backend_basics.md

 end
 ```

-Now when the server starts, there will be four ships set up and ready to go.
+Now when the server starts, there will be forty ships set up and ready to go.